 The seemingly low prices of wall units can make them tempting to purchase.
 However, they’re often not what homeowners bargain for…

-If you’re looking for the most bang for your cooling buck, central air conditioners are superior.
+If you’re looking for the most bang for your cooling buck, consider central air conditioner installation.
 Wall units are engineered for cooling only small spaces, providing less cooling capacity.
 Central air conditioners use less energy overall, especially compared to a gaggle of wall/window units running (noisily) in tandem.
 Though wall units may seem cheaper, if you need more than one to stay comfortable in the summer heat, the more cost-effective solution is central air conditioning.

 If you sell your home, central air conditioners hold more value, whereas wall units, especially those poorly installed, can detract.